laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

   adb push /source/ /sdcard/destination/
 {% endhighlight %}

-A 32 Gb memory card was more than enough to contain all the tamil songs i have been collecting for ten+ year!.
+A 32 Gb memory card was more than enough to contain all the tamil christian songs i have been collecting for ten+ year!.

 ### file_name_converter.sh file:-